 The fences and walls located along the perimeter roadways of a subdivision should considered differently than those located in the interior of the subdivision, which may have common lines with other subdivisions.
 For fences and walls located on perimeter roadways, the City will require decorative walls to include varying combinations of masonry, stone, wood, and metal.
-In addition, these walls shall have articulation occurring interior in the subdivision in the subdivision occurring interior the subdivision.

-vertically and horizontally and have landscaping integrated in to the design.
+In addition, these walls shall have articulation occurring vertically and horizontally and have landscaping integrated in to the design.
 Fences and walls located along the interior boundaries of the subdivision may have much simpler designs that limit the masonry content to the support columns.